ibexa/documentation-user/docs/search_engine_optimization/seo.md

 to fine-tune the message that gets across to each of the platforms.
 If you fail to use this feature, the default meta tags are used to generate a social media snippet.

+For more information about SEO, see [Ibexa blog](https://www.ibexa.co/blog/five-useful-seo-techniques-for-ez-platform-developers).